-Expanding OpenVMS Storage object occasionally results in a "Retrieving information from the server..." message window being displayed.
+Expanding OpenVMS Storage object occasionally displays "Retrieving information from the server..." message window.
 If you click the Stop button while this message is displayed, the following error might be reported:

-''' TNT-F-Writelock Locked against write access
+TNT-F-Writelock Locked against write access

-SYSTEM-W-NOT QUEUED, Request not queued '''
+SYSTEM-W-NOT QUEUED, Request not queued

-To work around this problem, select that same OpenVMS Storage Object, and refresh the display either by using the F5 key or by choosing Refresh from the Action menu.
+To work around this problem, select the same OpenVMS Storage Object, hold down the F5 key to refresh or click Refresh from the Action menu.